 Spoon the mixture into the mould and let it cool by placing in the fridge.
 However, coconut soap bars are hard to cut, so cut it as soon as it’s cool and firm.
 Place the soap bars on a rack in a room with good ventilation.
 Make sure they have about an inch of space between them and let them harden for a few days.
 You will get the best results if you let them sit for 2 to 3 weeks, but you can use them beforehand!

-If stored in a cool dry place the bars will last up to a year.
+If stored in a cool dry place, the homemade eczema soap bars will last up to a year.
 We hope you enjoy!!